 How?

-• Take care to keep your spine in neutral and keep equal weight across both hips
+Try to keep your spine relatively neutral to get the best stretch, and keep even weight across the back of your hips

-Spend thirty seconds to a minute on each hip and take the time to do some deep belly breathing (see our last post below) which will increase circulation, relax the body and help rid the body of lactic acid build up as you stretch.
-Your body will thank you for this one, enjoy!
+Spend thirty seconds to a minute on each hip and take the time to do some belly breathing to relax your abdominals and waist muscles.